0x1mer/oxi-memory-pool/README.md

 - Objects are not zero-initialized
 - No bounds checking in release builds
 - Not lock-free (even in thread-safe mode)
+- Pool destruction must be externally synchronized in multithreaded code

 ---